JoshuaFlynn/Searcher/README.md

 # Searcher
 Excel spreadsheet that can search a large number of spreadsheets for specific text

+Set up runtime libraries prior to using Searcher:

+In VB for Excel (F11 from Excel)
+Select Tools > References from the drop-down menu
+A listbox of available references will be displayed Tick the check-box next to 'Microsoft Scripting Runtime'
+- Credit to JohnEffland

 Searcher V5

 How to use Searcher: